 But back to Ledaig.
 If Lagavulin went to he-man charm school, it would be turned out as Ledaig, all dressed up and ready to go to a Broadway performance.
 The maritime and moor roots are still there, but the refinement shows up from the taste to the clear, golden color.

 Drambuie is a delicious, syrupy, warming blend of aged Scotch with a proprietary combination of spices, heather honey, and herbs.
 Its origins can be traced to a secret recipe created for Bonnie Prince Charlie in the mid-1700s.
 Since 2014, it has been made by the makers of Glenfiddich, William Grant & Son.

 I’d more or less forgotten about Drambuie until November 2017, when I went to the Wine Bloggers Conference in Santa Rosa.
 One night I was in the hotel bar with my conference roommate, Mary Mihaly, publisher of the blog, Big Sexy Reds.
 We were there just after the California fires had hit the area, and at that moment we were discussing the fallout with our bartender, who had lost her home, as had I two months before during Hurricane Irma.
-Drambuie popped into my mind, and so I ordered one — and then one more.
+Drambuie popped into my mind, and so I ordered one (neat, of course) — and then one more.
 It has to be one of the most satisfying drinks on the planet — SO flavorful and delicious.
 Here in Florida, I’ve enjoyed wild orange honey, which is unique and delicious, and Drambuie has heather honey as one of its ingredients, also unique and delicious.